Medical physicist: United Kingdom

 From October 2011 as part of the Modernising Scientific Careers scheme, the route to accreditation as a medical physicist in England and Wales is provided by the Scientist Training Programme (STP).
 This scheme is a three-year graduate program provided by the National School of Healthcare Science.
 Entrants are required to have an undergraduate degree (first or upper second class honours) in an appropriate physical science prior to this three-year graduate program.

 The STP involves a part-time MSc in Medical Physics (provided by either King's College London, University of Liverpool or Newcastle University) in addition to practical training within the National Health Service.
 Assessment is provided by the completion of competencies and by a final assessment similar to the OSCE undertaken by other clinical staff.
-Completion of the STP leads to accreditation with the Institute of Physics and Engineering in Medicine (IPEM) and registration as a Clinical Scientist.
+Completion of the STP leads to accreditation by the Institute of Physics and Engineering in Medicine (IPEM) and registration as a Clinical Scientist with the Health and Care Professions Council (HCPC).

-Prior to 2011 the training route in the United Kingdom was administered in two parts, and this scheme is still used in Scotland and Northern Ireland).
-Part I involved limited clinical experience and a full-time MSc in medical physics.
-Part II involved exclusively clinical experience in which the candidate would produce a portfolio of experience and submitted to the Academy for Healthcare Science which (in addition to a viva) would lead to professional accreditation with IPEM.
+Prior to 2011 the training route in the United Kingdom was administered in two parts, and this scheme is still used in Scotland (known as the Scottish Medical Physics and Clinical Engineering Training Scheme (SMPCETS)).

+Part I involves limited clinical experience and a full-time MSc in medical physics.
+Part II involves exclusively clinical experience in which the candidate would produce a portfolio of experience and submit to the Academy for Healthcare Science which (in addition to a viva) would lead to professional accreditation by IPEM.